wp-plugins/jquery-t-countdown-widget/readme.txt

 == Changelog ==

+= 1.1 =
+* Squashed a bug that caused PHP to throw an extract() warning on some systems.
+Thanks to Mauriceo and his dog Max (http://mauriceo.com/max/) for sniffing this out.

 = 1.0 =
 * The plugin came to be.

 == Upgrade Notice ==

+= 1.1 =
+Version 1.1 fixes the extract() warning that was being thrown on some systems.

 = 1.0 =
 Where once there was not, there now is.